Pupil Premium & Year 7 Catch Up

 Success criteria

-Improved attainment among disadvantaged pupils across the curriculum at the end of KS4, with a focus on EBacc subjects.
+Improved outcomes among disadvantaged pupils across the curriculum at the end of KS4, particularly in English.

 To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged.